-Lindeman Pass has been at the back of my mind for a while, and I’d become keener to walk it since finally picking up Jim Smith’s excellent book about a track which lay almost forgotten for much of the past century thanks to short-sighted politics, xenophobia, and penny pinching.
+Lindeman Pass has been at the back of my mind for a while.
+I’d become keener to walk it since finally picking up Jim Smith’s excellent book about the track, which lay almost forgotten for much of the past century thanks to short-sighted politics, xenophobia, and penny pinching.

-I won’t give too much of the history, but basically early last century a pioneering local alderman decided a track was needed that provided the missing link between those around Katoomba and Wentworth Falls.
-He personally surveyed a route through the at-times difficult terrain, linking up several historic passes into the valley.
+I won’t give away too much of the history, but basically early last century a pioneering local alderman decided a track was needed that provided the missing link between the walks around Katoomba and Wentworth Falls.
+He personally surveyed a route through the at times difficult terrain, linking up several historic passes in the valley.

 Despite having four people express interest in joining me I ended up walking alone, which was all-together very pleasant.
 Not being able to do a car shuffle, and making a late start due to a mild hangover, I decided to cut the loop a little shorter, leaving the eastern end for a future trip.

-After a little faffing about in the resort site trying to find the start of Gladstone Pass I finally found a little track that was heading in the right direction.
+After a little faffing about trying to find the start of Gladstone Pass I finally found a little track that was heading in the right direction.
 Thanks to the rain (which was still lightly falling) the track was muddy and slippery, but the bush was lush and green.